Table of Contents

 Music is a powerful force in our world that can be used to glorify God and help His people stay close to Him (Ephesians 5:19).
 Jesus said, “…I am come that they might have life, and that they might have it more abundantly” (John 10:10).
-Because God loves us, He gave His people the gift of music to be a blessing.
+Because God loves us, He gave His people this gift to be a blessing.

-On the other hand, it can also be used to influence the listener to disobey God (Daniel 3:5).
+On the other hand, some works can also be used to influence the listener to disobey God (Daniel 3:5).
 We live during a point in history where Satan knows he has a short time to influence people to reject God and join his rebellion before he is destroyed (Revelation 12:12).
 Satan is a great deceiver (Revelation 12:9).
-He was created with a gift for music before he fell (Ezekiel 28:13-15), which makes sense that he would use music to influence people to his side.
+He was created with this gift before he fell (Ezekiel 28:13-15), which makes sense that he would use it to influence people to his side.

-Music that is satanic is not limited to rock and metal alone.
+The rhythmic work that is satanic is not limited to rock and metal alone.
 Any style can be used by Satan.
-This is why we must be careful of both the words as well as the rhythm or “spirit” of the music.
+This is why we must be careful of both the words as well as the rhythm or “spirit” of the pieces.
 Paul wrote, “I will sing with the spirit, and I will sing with the understanding also” (1 Corinthians 14:15).